 Risks and Side Effects of HSG Test

 HSG test is largely a safe procedure.
-Nonetheless, certain possible risks and side effects of HSG test are listed below:
+Nonetheless, certain possible risks and side effects of the HSG test are listed below:

 - Infection can develop in very rare cases.
 The incidence of infection is more likely to happen if the woman has a history of infections or is susceptible to PID (Pelvic Inflammatory Disease).